-Our research and development efforts involve therapeutics based on RNA interference and our DPC delivery system, which are largely unproven technologies.
+Our research and development efforts involve therapeutics based on RNA interference and our delivery systems, which are largely unproven technologies.
 Our scientists and engineers are working on developing technology in the early stages.
 However, such technology's commercial feasibility and acceptance are unknown.
 Scientific research and development requires significant amounts of capital and takes a long time to reach commercial viability, if it can be achieved at all.
 To date, our research and development projects have not produced commercially viable drugs, and may never do so.
 During the research and development process, we may experience technological barriers that we may be unable to overcome.
-Further, certain underlying premises in our development programs, including ARC-520, are not fully proven.
-More specifically, the theory that knockdown of S-antigen in chronic hepatitis B patients will result in a functional cure is unproven.
+Further, certain underlying premises in our development programs, including ARC-520, are not proven.
+For instance, the theory that knockdown of S-antigen in chronic hepatitis B patients will result in a functional cure is unproven.
 Thus, even if ARC-520 is successful at reducing S-antigen levels in patients, it may not be a commercially viable drug if there is not a corresponding medical benefit related to the underlying Hepatitis B infection.
-Because of these uncertainties, it is possible that no commercial products will be successfully developed.
+Similarly, if ARC-AAT successfully reduces the production of mutant alpha-1 antitrypsin in the liver, it may not lead to a reduction of globules in the liver, and even if it leads to a reduction in such globules, this may not lead to other beneficial hepatic changes.
+It is also unknown at this time what changes in the liver may be required to gain regulatory approval and/or favorable reimbursement,.
+Because of these and similar uncertainties, it is possible that no commercial products will be successfully developed.
 If we are unable to successfully develop commercial products, we will be unable to generate revenue or build a sustainable or profitable business.

-Our drug candidates are in the early stages of development and because we have a short development history with both RNA interference and DPCs, there is a limited amount of information about us upon which you can evaluate our business and prospects.
+Our drug candidates are in the early stages of development and because we have a short development history with both RNA interference and our delivery technologies, there is a limited amount of information about us upon which you can evaluate our business and prospects.

 We have no approved drugs and thus have not begun to market or generate revenues from the commercialization of any products.
-We have only a limited history upon which one can evaluate our targeted RNAi therapeutic business and prospects as our drug candidates are still at an early stage of development.
+We have only a limited history upon which one can evaluate our RNAi therapeutic business as our drug candidates are still at an early stage of development.
 Thus, we have limited experience and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical area.
 For example, to execute our business plan, we will need to successfully:

-- Execute product development activities using unproven technologies; - Build, maintain and protect a strong intellectual property portfolio; - Demonstrate safety and efficacy of our drug candidates in multiple human clinical studies; - Receive FDA approval and gain market acceptance for the development and commercialization of any drugs we develop; - Develop and maintain successful strategic relationships with suppliers, distributors, and potentially commercial licensing partners; and - Manage our spending and cash requirements as our expenses are expected to increase in the near term due to preclinical and clinical trials.
+- Execute product development activities using unproven technologies; - Build, maintain and protect a strong intellectual property portfolio; - Demonstrate safety and efficacy of our drug candidates in multiple human clinical studies; - Receive FDA approval and approval from similar foreign regulatory bodies; - Gain market acceptance for the development and commercialization of any drugs we develop; - Ensure our products are reimbursed by commercial and/or government payors at a rate that permits commercial viability; - Develop and maintain successful strategic relationships with suppliers, distributors, and commercial licensing partners; and - Manage our spending and cash requirements as our expenses will increase in the near term if we add programs and additional preclinical and clinical trials.